gini/gini-vision-lib-android/README.md

 The Gini Vision Library consists of four main screens:

-* Onboading: Provides useful hints to the user on how to take a perfect photo of a document.
+* Onboarding: Provides useful hints to the user on how to take a perfect photo of a document.
 * Camera: The actual camera screen to capture the image of the document.
 * Review: Offers the opportunity to the user to check the sharpness of the image and to rotate it into reading direction, if necessary.